 The equity capital markets serve as a source of capital to grow our business and to meet potential liquidity needs of our business.
 The availability of equity capital is dependent on market conditions and investor demand for our common and preferred stock.
 We will typically not issue common stock at times when we believe the capital raised will not be accretive to our tangible net book value or earnings, and we will typically not issue preferred equity when its cost exceeds acceptable hurdle rates of return on our equity.
 We may also be unable to raise additional equity capital at suitable times or on favorable terms.
-Furthermore, when the trading price of our common stock is less than our then-current estimate of our tangible net book value per common share, among other conditions, we may repurchase shares of our common stock pursuant to the stock repurchase plan authorized by our Board of Directors, which has \$1 billion in remaining capacity and expires on December 31, 2024.
-Please refer to Note 9 of our Consolidated Financial Statements in this Form 10-Q for further details regarding our recent equity capital transactions, if any.
+Furthermore, when the trading price of our common stock is less than our then-current estimate of our tangible net book value per common share, among other conditions, we may repurchase shares of our common stock pursuant to the stock repurchase plan authorized by our Board of Directors, which has as of the end of the third quarter had \$1 billion in remaining capacity and expires was set to expire on December 31, 2024.
+Please refer to Note 9 and Note 10 of our Consolidated Financial Statements in this Form 10-Q for further details regarding our recent equity capital transactions if any, and additional information about amendments to our At-the-Market Offering Program and the reauthorization of our stock repurchase plan through December 31, 2026.